cloudfoundry-community/bosh-lite-demo/README.md

 ## Requirements

-* Ruby 1.9.3
+For bosh-lite to boot up, it has the following requirements:

-* Vagrant/Virtualbox 1.4+
+* Vagrant/Virtualbox 1.4+ - for booting the bosh-lite virtual machine on your laptop
+* Ruby 1.9.3 - for the BOSH CLI

+The installer script uses the following to get some assets:

 * wget

-* spiff
+To deploy Cloud Foundry and then talk to Cloud Foundry as an administrator/user:

+* spiff - used to construct a large YAML file used to deploy BOSH releases
-* gcf
+* gcf - Cloud Foundry's own CLI for users and admins

 The installer script will test for the existence of these requirements.
+It's currently not clever enough to check for versions, so you will be prompted to confirm you have the right versions.

 ## Concepts

 The Quick Start will take a while.
 Or a long time if you have slow internet, downloading the 2G of bits and bobs.

+Let's learn something about BOSH.

+### Servers, VMs and jobs

+Concept number one is the Server.
+Also known as virtual machines, VMs, or `vms`.

+## Slow Start

 ## Quick Shutdown & Cleanup